Eye Cancer: Intraocular Melanoma

 • Biopsy.
 Your healthcare provider may need to take a small tissue sample from the growth.
 This is rarely done because other tests work well to diagnose intraocular melanoma.

 After a diagnosis of intraocular melanoma, you’ll likely need other tests.
 These help your healthcare providers learn more about the cancer and find out the stage of the cancer.
 The stage is how much and how far the cancer has spread (metastasized) in your body.
-Your doctor may also use the term “category."
+Your healthcare provider may also use the term “category."
 This is a description of how thick and wide the tumor is.
 These are important things to know when deciding how to treat the cancer.

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
 Ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.